wmglab-duke/pyfibers/docs/source/algorithms.md

 # Algorithms in PyFibers

 This page details the logic behind relevant algorithms in PyFibers, including the threshold search and simulation routines.
 The **simulation routines** apply the stimulus to the model fiber and track the membrane potential over time.
 The **threshold search** determines the minimum stimulus amplitude required to evoke an action potential or block conduction in a model nerve fiber.
-More details on the ethos behind these algorithms can be found in the PyFibers paper {cite:p}`placeholder`.
+More details on the ethos behind these algorithms can be found in the PyFibers paper {cite:p}`Marshall2025`.

 ## Threshold Search